 - 1. Assign starting roles for each group member. - 2.
-Instruct the engineer to assemble their drone with the PCB arms.
-Instruct them to raise their hands when finished to check their work.
-Once their work has been checked, have them disassemble their drone. - 3.
-Instruct the pilot to review the app use and the connecting instructions in their flight log. - 4.
-Instruct the project manager to checkout their battery and prepare their flight log. - 5.
-After 3-5 minutes, call an attention signal and have each role switch repeat until every student has completed each role. - 6.
-Call an attention signal and review the safety guidelines again. - 7.
-Go over the Drone Connection and Controls as a class. - a.)
-Remind students that turning on the drone in the classroom will result in a penalty. - 8.
-Practice the attention signal and continue outside to the designated flying zone. - 9.
-Before having students split off in their groups to their flying zones, demonstrate the Pre-Flight Checklist and then the beginning practice maneuvers (i.e. takeoff/land, move around).
+Instruct the Pilot to assemble their drone with their own custom-made arms. - 3.
+Instruct the Engineer to check the Pilot's work when they are finished. - 4.
+Instruct the Project Manager to checkout their battery and prepare their flight log. - 5.
+Call an attention signal and review the safety guidelines again. - 6.
+Go over the drone connection and controls as a class. - a.)
+Remind students that turning on the drone in the classroom will result in a penalty. - 7.
+Practice/remind the students of the attention signal and continue outside to the designated flying zone. - 8.
+Before having students split off in their groups into their flying zones, demonstrate the Pre-Flight Checklist and then the beginning practice maneuvers (i.e. takeoff/land, move around). - 9.
 Instruct students to change roles when their battery is drained. - 10.
 Monitor students as they complete safety checks and their pre-flight checklist. - 11.
-Monitor the groups and have them switch roles each time a battery dies. - 12.
+Monitor the groups and have the roles switch each time a battery dies. - 12.
 At the end of the lesson, have the groups clean up their designated fly zones.
-Continue back to the classroom. - 13.
-Instruct each group's engineer to disassemble the drones and return them, the project manager to gather their group's batteries and charge them at the designated charging station and the pilot to fill out any flight log information needed.
+Continue back to the classroom - 13.
+Instruct each group's engineer to disassemble the drones and return them, the project manager to gather their group's batteries and charge it at the designated charging station, and the pilot to fill out any flight log information needed